vimwiki/vimwiki/CONTRIBUTING.md

 Issues can be filed at https://github.com/vimwiki/vimwiki/issues/ .

 # Creating a pull request

 If you want to provide a pull request on GitHub, please start from the `dev` branch, not from the `master` branch.
 (Caution, GitHub shows `master` as the default branch from which to start a PR.)

+Make sure to update `doc/vimwiki.txt` with the following information:

+1. Update the changelog to include information on the new feature the PR introduces or the bug it is fixing.
+2. Add a help section to describe any new features or options.
+2. If you are a first time contributor add your name to the list of contributors.

 # More info and advice for (aspiring) core developers

 - Before implementing a non-trivial feature, think twice what it means for the user.
 We should always try to keep backward compatibility.
 If you are not sure, discuss it on GitHub.
 - Also, when thinking about adding a new feature, it should be something which fits into the